tic-oss/tic-oss.github.io/docs/Documentation/WDA/2Entities.md

 | AnyBlob | required, minbytes, maxbytes, unique |
 | ImageBlob | required, minbytes, maxbytes, unique |
 | TextBlob | required, unique |

+Example :"Long" refers to the data type of the attribute, and can be one of several possible values, including integer, float, double, and long.

+"Required" indicates whether the attribute is mandatory or optional for the entity.
+If an attribute is marked as required, it must have a value in order for the entity to be valid.

+You can define multiple attributes for each entity by entering their details in the form provided.
+Please note that each entity must have at least one attribute defined.